MSurfer20/Modified-XV-6/README.md

 * Note that for Zombie processes, the priority is printed as -1 in MLFQ.
 * Note that the `q_i` values in procdump denote the total time for which the process remained in that particular queue(as a RUNNING/RUNNABLE/SLEEPING) process.
 * Note that the queue wait time is taken to be the time that the process spends in the RUNNABLE state in that queue.
 This was because it made sense since the SLEEPING procsses aren't considered to exactly be a part of the queue as per the assignment PDF.
 * Note that after running `set_priority()` in PBS, the values of rtime and wtime may become weird, since they are supposed to be reset when `set_priority()` is run.
-Since this was a requirement of the assignment, this has been considered acceptable.
+To avoid this, I changed to use a differnt variable `pbs_rtime` so that the benchmarks dont get disturbed for PBS.
 ### Bonus
 * For the bonus, I modified the clock interrupt to print the output of procdump after each tick.
 * Now, I piped the output of the make command into the tee commmand in order to store the procdump info into the file.